futuredapp/taste/README.md

 # Taste #

-Taste is helper library for Android developers at The Funtasty.
+Taste is helper library for Android developers at FUNTASTY Digital s.r.o.

 ## Instalation